makersacademy/ruby-coding-challenge/README.md

 ## Getting started

-### Our recommended guide to starting this project:
+### Our recommended guide to acing this challenge :
 ============
 * Fork this repo to your own Github
-* Clone it down to your local machine
+* Create an account online at [c9.io](https://c9.io)
+* Create a workspace and add your forked repo
-* Run `bundle install` (you may need an extra something to get this working ... )
+* Run `bundle install` in the terminal area
 * Answer the first question (in the challenge section)
-* Make a commit the answer and push it up to your repo
+* Commit the answer and push it up
+  * At this stage you should see the changes in your Github
 * **Send a pull request straight away** (yes - after your first answer)
 * Answer the second question (in the challenge section)
 * Commit the answer and push it up to your repo
 * and repeat to get into the habit of learning both Ruby and Version Control

-... the PR will automatically update itself!
+... the pull request will automatically update itself!

-To run the specs, just run
+### How to check your progress

+We've written a bunch of tests to help you answer the code.
+To check your progress as you code along, use this command in your terminal:

 ~~~
 $ rspec questions_spec.rb